open-contracting/standard-development-handbook/docs/standard/technical/pdf.rst

        make pdf.en

-On macOS, if you see errors ending in “Too many open files”, try running ``ulimit -n 2048`` first.
+On macOS, if you see errors ending in "Too many open files", try running ``ulimit -n 2048`` first.

 If you see this error: